ChristianLebeda/PLAN-experiments/README.md

 ## Running experiments

 Running an experiment using the commands below automatically creates an output folder.
 The result of the experiments are saved to a .csv file.
+Each experiment will be repeated 50 times per parameter choice.
+To change this, set the environment variable `$RUNS`.

 For the baseline experiments on Gaussian data, run